DanielleSpring/Final-Project/README.md

 ### **Data Analysis Phase:**
-Detailed descriptions of our data analysis can be found in our presentation.
+Detailed descriptions of our data analysis can be in the next segment.

 ## **Machine Learning: Gender Identification**
+### Overall ML module Objective:
+Machine learning tools will be used to predict gender and potentially age for the list of names in the sunshine list.
+This process is essential for the analysis and outputs/recommendations.

+Initial classification using Natural Language Toolkit (NLTK), a Python library that used supervised classification, is done to determine a gender class (output) for each input (given name).

-### Preliminary Data Processing:
+### Preliminary Data Processing for Segment 1:
-The first name column from the Sunshine list will be used for our machine learning model.

-- document process

-### Initial Classification using Natural Language Toolkit (NLTK):

-- *insert model chart**
+For this segment we have used a library installed that will automatically import two text files, ‘male.txt’ and ‘female.txt’ which contain a large list of male and female names respectively.
+* Note: This is only done as a trail for segment 1.
+We will use other names source down the road … TBD

 ### Splitting Data Into Testing & Training sets:

-- describe
+A labelled class list is created and that list is randomly shuffled,divided into a training and testing set.

+* insert image

+From there, we instantiate a naive Bayes classification model (classifier) and train it with the training set Lastly, a basic accuracy score is generated for evaluating the model.

 ### Explanation of Model Choice (Including Limitations & Benefits):
+TBD further during the project

 ## **Machine Learning: Sentiment**
+* Note that this part of machine learning will not be done during segmeent 1 and will be elaborated during the next segment.

 ### Preliminary Data Processing:
 - document process

 ### Initial Classification - to be determined
 - *insert model chart**

 ### Splitting Data Into Testing & Training sets:
 - describe

 ### Explanation of Model Choice (Including Limitations & Benefits):